wanelo/sequel-schema-sharding/README.md

 schemas are chosen will start returning a different mapping for reads than that which was used to insert data.
-New records will go into the new mapping, but any attempt to read a record inserted via the old mapping would pick the wrong shard and return an empty set.
+New records will go into the new mapping, but any attempt to read a record inserted via the old mapping will pick the wrong shard and return an empty set.
 DON'T EVER DO THIS.
 It's really embarrassing.